skip to main content

 Parent Teacher Association

-Every comprehensive public school in Howard County has an active parent-teacher association (PTA) or parent-teacher-student association (PTSA).
-The local PTA/PTSA provides an opportunity for parents, educators, students, and community members to work together to benefit the school.
+Every comprehensive public school in Howard County has an active parent-teacher association (PTA), parent-teacher organization (PTO), or parent-teacher-student association (PTSA).
+The local PTA/PTO/PTSA provides an opportunity for parents, educators, students, and community members to work together to benefit the school.
 Meeting dates and times should be confirmed with individual schools.
 PTA serves as a powerful voice for children, a relevant resource for families, and a strong advocate for education and well-being of children.

 The first Monday of each month is reserved for the meeting of the PTA Council of Howard County.
-Three representatives—two council delegates and the PTA president—from every school in the county make up the PTA Council.
+The PTA Council is composed of two council delegates and the PTA President of each member school, and the PTA Council board of directors.
 The purpose of the PTA Council is to support school PTAs with leadership development, communication, advocacy, and coordination of efforts throughout Howard County.
-For more information, contact your child’s school or the PTA Council office (410‑740‑5153 or office@ptachc.org), or visit www.ptachc.org.
+For more information, contact your child’s school or the PTA Council office (410-740-5153 or office@ptachc.org), or visit www.ptachc.org.

 Community Advisory Council to the Board of Education